monilevy/dotfiles/README.md

 1. Cloning this directory into env in my home directory
 2. soft linking all the dot files
 3. sourceing the env.rc

+Installed plugings:
+1. You complete me
+2. ...